-All patients included in the trial are assessed twice daily, at 08.00 and 20.00 +/- 2 hours, with a diagnostic tool for delirium (CAM-ICU or ICDSC, appendix 8 and 9).
-The test results can be positive or negative for delirium (positive CAM-ICU or \geq 4) and is registered daily in the eCRF from source data.
+All patients included in the trial are assessed twice daily with a diagnostic tool for delirium (CAM-ICU or ICDSC, appendix 8 and 9).
+The test results can be positive or negative for delirium (positive CAM-ICU or $\geq$ 4) and is registered daily in the eCRF from source data.